alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

     - [AltDriver logging](#altdriver-logging)
   - [Code Stripping](#code-stripping)

-### Connect to the game running on the same machine as the test code
+### Connect to the app running on the same machine as the test code

 ![port forwarding case 1](../_static/img/advanced-usage/case1.png)

-In this case Port Forwarding is not needed as both the game and tests are using localhost (127.0.0.1) connection and the default 13000 port.
+In this case Port Forwarding is not needed as both the app and tests are using localhost (127.0.0.1) connection and the default 13000 port.

-### Connect to the game running on a USB connected device
+### Connect to the app running on a USB connected device

-If the device running the game is connected through a USB connection, commands sent to localhost port 13000 can be automatically forwarded to the device.
+If the device running the app is connected through a USB connection, commands sent to localhost port 13000 can be automatically forwarded to the device.

 ![port forwarding case 2](../_static/img/advanced-usage/case2.png)